nextbreakpoint/sqltemplate/README.md

 SQLTemplate implements a fluent interface for executing SQL statements.

-## Easy SQL statements

-SQLTemplate has been designed for executing SQL statements in tests removing the complexity of handling JDBC exceptions.
+SQLTemplate has been designed to simplify the execution of SQL statements in tests or in any application which doesn't require complex SQL operations.

-Statements are represented as a chain of operations which are applied to a JDBC connection.
+## Cleaner SQL

 Tipical use cases are creating tables, inserting data or quering data: